altocodenl/tagaway/readme.md

          - If we're logged and `State.redirect` is set, we invoke `rem State.redirect`.
          - We update the document's title using `PAGE`.
          - If `State.page` is different from `PAGE`, we set it.
+         - If `State.queryURL` is set, we add it to page like this: `PAGE/QUERYURL`.
          - If `window.location.hash` doesn't match `PAGE`, we update it.
    8. `test`: loads the test suite.